To navigate the Flower Hill pages, use the menu dropdown at the top of each page

 Flower Hill is also known as German Lutheran and Bennington Cemetery.
 It's located on 144 Street between Fort Street and Ida Street, about 6900 blocks north of Dodge.
-The cemetery is on the east side of the road, a short way from the Zion Lutheran Church, which looks after the care and upkeep of the cemetery.
+The cemetery is on the east side of the road.

 This city has consumed itself for profit, for the past 150 years, to the point that there isn't much left of the past.
 Omaha has the distinction of being the only city in the US to destroy the largest amount of buildings on the National Historic Register, which was done in 1989 when Jobbers Canyon was demolished for Conagra, for profit.
 There were dozens of other places Conagra could have built their campus, including one out west that would have been perfect, but they insisted and Omaha caved.
 Omaha lost a major tourism magnet when that happened, because in conjunction with the Old Market (which is one of the places people come to Omaha to visit) it would have been a showplace for the city.